top of page

-The Sail past is one of the two mandatory events of the year.
+The Sail Past is one of the two mandatory events of the year.
 It is the formal mark of respect and recognition to our Commodore.
 All members are encouraged to attend on their own vessels or as guests aboard others, so that a good turnout of the membership is on hand for the event.
-If unable to attend, a letter to the Commodore excusing you is in order.
+If unable to attend, an email to the current Commodore and current Rear Commodore excusing you is in order.

 Boat owners are encouraged to attach dress flags to their vessels.
 (RCYC has a set of dress flags for the Commodore's use).
 Members are required to wear “Dress Whites” for this occasion.
 A Blue blazer (with RCYC crest for members), white shirt, white trousers/slacks and a suitable hat is appropriate for members and guests.

 Fleet Captain will lead the column past the Commodore on the Commodores’ starboard side for the “Formal Salute”.
 The salute is first given by the Skipper of the approaching vessel when he is abeam the Commodores’ vessel, the Commodore returns the salute.
 The Canadian Flag, which is at the stern, is dipped.
 Once the vessels are past the Commodore, the column will circle wide to starboard in a line down river.

 The Canadian flag is the only flag used for saluting.
 There are three methods of saluting.

 The Canadian flag to half-staff; pause for five seconds; return to full hoist.

 Stand at attention by stern staff facing vessel to be saluted; gather flag in hand and hold against staff for five seconds; release flag.